talasky/tennis-score/README.txt

 	http://en.wikipedia.org/wiki/List_of_IOC_country_codes
 	and generate res/iocCountries.txt
 	Alternately, have util/countryUtil.py read directly from that URL, and generate res/countries.txt

+* Add a notification mechanism so that developer is alerted when a player wins a game, but there is no corresponding photo.
+This mechanism could be helpful for other notifications.

 * In tennisView.View.readCountries maybe do something more graceful if cannot read country file.
 Could set a flag, and